adaniel105/fastapi-blog/README.md

-A secure blog api built with fastapi, SQLAlchemy, SQLite and bcrypt
+A secure blog API built with FastAPI, SQLAlchemy, SQLite and bcrypt.